 Keep your eye out for a small waterfall visible from the road as you drive up through Monte Cristo Gulch.
 You can explore the Granite cliffs and wildflower meadows between the lakes after parking in the lot below the upper dam.

-These three zones south of Breckenridge offer some great waterfall viewing and hiking after the snow melts.
+These three Breckenridge waterfalls are to the south of town and offer some great waterfall viewing and hiking after the snow melts.

 Breckenridge Waterfalls Hiking & Trail Resources